harshitkhare13/Student-Management-System/README.md

 # Student-Management-System
-### Updating & Retrieving Data from Database through GUI in JAVA
+### Updating & Retrieving Data from Database through GUI in Java

 The project assumes that data is already stored in the database and it simply provides a graphical user interface to the user to insert,